motopress/getwid/readme.txt

 == Changelog ==

+= 1.7.9, Mar 15 2022 =
+* Improved compatibility with WordPress 5.9.
+* Increased the maximum number of slides Media Text Slider.
+* Fixed an issue when first slide content may disappear in the Media Text Slider.
+* Fixed an issue with the slide content class in the Media Text Slider.
+* Fixed an issue with the button width in the Button Group.
+* Fixed an issue when some blocks may not be displayed in block inserter.

 = 1.7.8, Dec 14 2021 =
 * Minor bugfixes and improvements of the Google Maps, Table and Image Slider blocks.